angus-mackenzie/ASD-Notes/ASD03.md

 Just say no (to large projects)
 * Secret to project success: enforce limits on size and complexity
     * Size and complexity trump all other success factors
-* Break large projects down into a sequence of smaller ones, prioritized on direct business value.
+* Break large projects down into a sequence of smaller ones, prioritized on direct business value
-    * Use stable, full-time, cross-functional teams that follow a disciplined agile approach.
+    * Use stable, full-time, cross-functional teams that follow a disciplined agile approach
-* Quick solution is to just say no to large projects.
+* Quick solution is to just say no to large projects
-    * More sensibly: adopt a small project strategy.
+    * More sensibly: adopt a small project strategy
-        * Deliver software at lower cost and with fewer defects.
+        * Deliver software at lower cost and with fewer defects
-* Projects too often get too big to succeed.
+* Projects too often get too big to succeed
     * Constantly being called on to do more for less
     * But the real key to success is doing less for less
-        * Splitting large projects into a sequence of small ones.
+        * Splitting large projects into a sequence of small ones
 ## Wasted Effort
 More than 45% of features are never used, while another 19% are used rarely
 * Almost 2/3 of the features are never or rarely used
 * Stop Developing these features and double productivity
 ## You Ain't Gonna Need It (YAGNI)
-* Cry to prevent speculative development and Gold Plating (aka Bells and Whistles)
+* Cry to prevent speculative development and Gold Plating (AKA Bells and Whistles)
 > I am sure I'm going to need some additional functionality later, so ill write it now
 * Better is to build only what you need now
 * Speculative development adds complexity to code prematurely